-Attorney Amy Prokop, Jocelyn Cabrera, Benjamin Cabrera, Londy Cabrera, Attorney Carl Shusterman, Attorney Elif Keles and Diana Cabrera
+Attorney Amy Prokop, Jocelyn, Benjamin and Londy Cabrera, Attorney Carl Shusterman, Attorney Elif Keles and Diana Cabrera

-Benjamin Cabrera arrived in the United States from his native Mexico as a teenager some 20 years ago.
-Londy Cabrera traveled here a few years later from Guatemala.
+Benjamin Cabrera arrived in the United States from his native Mexico as a teenager.
+Londy traveled here a few years later from Guatemala.

 Read More Reviews

-Fortunately, in 2002, Immigration Judge Bruce Einhorn was so impressed with Diana’s achievements in her academic career that he granted permanent residence to both Mr. and Mrs. Cabrera.
+Fortunately, Immigration Judge Bruce Einhorn was so impressed with their daughter Diana’s achievements in her academic career that he granted permanent residence to her parents.

 What Can We Help You With - Videos